Secondary

 Dino Di Salvo

-Dino is Regional Director for the Yorkshire Cluster and Parkside Community College in Cambridge.
+Dino works primarily with schools in the Midlands and Swindon.
 He also holds the position of Principal at Kettering Buccleuch Academy, an all-through school which has improved rapidly under his leadership and has won a Pearson Silver Award this year for Secondary School Of The Year: Making A Difference.
-Alongside his other roles Dino has guided many of United Learning’s aspiring leaders through the completion of the group’s NPQH programme.
+Alongside his other roles, Dino has guided many of United Learning’s aspiring leaders through the completion of the group’s NPQH programme.

 All sessions will be closed during break times.
 Please ensure you return and join the next session before it is due to start.